hu-macsy/lama_old/doc/user/developer/logging.rst

 The macros make it possible to implement the logging of LAMA with one arbitrary library and may be later with an own version.

-Each of the following macro starts with ``LAMA_LOG`` to indicate that it is used for logging.
+Each of the following macro starts with ``SCAI_LOG`` to indicate that it is used for logging.

 The first two macros are used for the global definition, configuration and initialization of the logging system.
 These macro have no arguments as the usual way of configuration of the logging system is done by